What Is a Programmable Logic Controller (PLC)?

 The following are some key features of PLCs that allow them to perform the required tasks effectively.

-A PLC needs to gather information before it can even start processing any data.
+A Programmable Logic Controller needs to gather information before it can even start processing any data.
 There are two main sources of inputs: those that come from equipment readings and those that are human-facilitated.
 Input modules connect the PLC with devices on equipment such as sensors, level detectors, and other measuring instruments.
 These input modules can also connect with human-facilitated inputs such as button pushes, switches, and dials.

 After processing data, a PLC needs to translate its results to corresponding external actions for the linked equipment.
 Output modules connect the PLC to output devices such as relays, lights, valves, and other components.